The crystal clear waters surrounding Providencia Island, Colombia are as gorgeous as any you'll find on our beautiful blue planet.

 It was situated perfectly on the beach, amongst the palm trees.

-There are some accommodation near this beach, too, as well as a dive shop.
+There are some accommodations near this beach, too, as well as a dive shop.

 Once you reach Bottom House, there's an access road for Manchaneel Beach.

 Manchaneel Beach is one of the island's long, prettier stretches of beach.
 It's mostly on its own, but you're not far from anywhere on Providencia!

 There's a hotel and dive shop and the island's popular reggae bar, Roland Roots Reggae Bar.

 Eventually, it's hard not to see a beach like this becoming more developed.

 If you can't already tell, Providencia is a super relaxed place to hang out.